 Learning opportunities are everywhere if we just look for them.
 Learning from the traditional classroom or seminar situation, online reading, or from other leaders in the industry are all great ways to stimulate your brain and keep your hand on the latest information.

 However, so many in the middle years of their career life have stopped looking for learning opportunities.
 When we stop learning, we stop being relevant and vibrant in our work life.

-In a recent Forbes article, 10 Signs you are on the right path and 10 signs you aren’t, the author leads us through the journey of Elise, a medical secretary.
-She is taken through a series of open-ended questions to help her assess her current position and to find ways to advance her career.
-I was most taken by the ten signs of whether or not she was on the right path and seeking learning opportunities was one of those steps:
+In a recent Forbes article, Ten Signs You’re On Your Path — And Ten Signs You’re Not, author Liz Ryan leads us through the journey of Elise, a medical secretary.
+She’s taken through a series of questions to help her assess her current position and find ways to advance her career.
+I was most taken by the ten signs of whether or not she was on the right path.
+Seeking learning opportunities was one of those steps.